HsiangHung/Machine_Learning_Note/Feature_Engineering/README.md

 ### 4. Information Value (IV) and Weight of Evidence (WOE)

 The weight of evidence tells the predictive power of an **independent** variable (predictor) in relation to the **dependent** variable.
 Since it evolved from credit scoring world, it is generally described as a measure of the separation of good and bad customers.
-"Bad Customers" refers to the customers who defaulted on a loan, and "Good Customers" refers to the customers who paid back loan. [[Deepanshu Bhalla]][Weight of evidence (WOE) and information value (IV) explained], [[Roopam Upadhyay]][Information Value (IV) and Weight of Evidence (WOE) – A Case Study from Banking (Part 4)] In a particular group, WOE reads
+"Bad Customers" refers to the customers who defaulted on a loan, and "Good Customers" refers to the customers who paid back loan. [[Deepanshu Bhalla]][Weight of evidence (WOE) and information value (IV) explained], [[Roopam Upadhyay]][Information Value (IV) and Weight of Evidence (WOE) – A Case Study from Banking (Part 4)] In a particular group (bin), WOE reads

 ```
   WOE = ln|(Distribution of Goods)/(Distribution of Bads)|
 ```

-where `Distribution of Goods` and `Distribution of Bads` mean % of Good Customers over all Good customers and % of Bad Customers over bad customers in this group, respectively and `ln` is natural log.
+where `Distribution of Goods` and `Distribution of Bads` mean % of Good Customers over all Good customers and % of Bad Customers over bad customers in this group (bin), respectively and `ln` is natural log.

 To calulate WOE, we need to create bins (like every 10% population, or a equal value range like age 20-30, 30-40...) for a continuous independent variable (if catgeorical, no need).
 Fewer bins, more smoothing and leave out noise.
-For each bin, we have a WOE. [[Deepanshu Bhalla]][Weight of evidence (WOE) and information value (IV) explained] has discussion on binning.
+For each bin, we have a WOE. [[Deepanshu Bhalla]][Weight of evidence (WOE) and information value (IV) explained] has more detailed discussion on binning continuous variable.

 Information value (IV) is the the sum over all bins:
 ```